Who can use this feature?

 To rename a file, simply click on it to view it in preview mode.

 Place your cursor on the title area and begin editing.
 The changes will be saved automatically.
-Any document type can be renamed in a similar way.
+Any document type can be renamed similarly.

 Bulk actions

-On the left-hand edge of the files grid, you will see checkboxes next to each folder and file.
+On the left-hand edge of the Files grid, you will see checkboxes next to the name of each folder and file.
 You can use these to select multiple items.
 When you do, the 'Bulk actions' area will be enabled and you can use it to:

 The Files tab